ShaheenHossain/eagle-12.1/doc/python3.rst

 * Python 3's CSV only works on *text streams* and extract text values
 * And ``io`` doesn't provide "native string" streaming facilities.

-However with respect to Eagle ERP it turns out most or all uses of ``csv`` fit inside a model of *byte stream to and from text values*.
+However with respect to Eagle it turns out most or all uses of ``csv`` fit inside a model of *byte stream to and from text values*.

 The latter is thus a model implemented by cross-version wrappers